 The Autism Program at the University of Illinois Urbana-Champaign

-Resource Room is NOW OPEN – but because of reduced student staffing we ask that you call (217-244-1395) to make an appointment to be sure someone will be there to help!
+Resource Room is OPEN – It is always safest to call (217-244-1395) before coming in to be sure someone will be there to help!

 Visiting the resource center will be a bit different due to Covid-19.
-Although the resource center will be open (with no play area), the relatively small space will require more limited access.
-Only 2 people at a time will be allowed in the room.
-Masks will be required, as well as keeping physical distance (6 feet) from staff and other patrons.
-We strongly encourage you to make an appointment to schedule a day and time to come visit.
+Although the resource center will be open, the relatively small space will require more limited access.
+Only 2 visitors at a time will be allowed in the room.
+We strongly encourage you to call ahead before coming in.
 Call us at 217 244-1395.
-When you call for an appointment, we will talk with you about what you are looking for help with so we can be prepared to assist you more quickly when come in.
-We strongly discourage just “dropping in”.
-“Walk-ins” may need to wait outside until those with appointments have left.
+When you call, we will talk with you about what you are looking for help with so we can be prepared to assist you more quickly when come in.

 Many different types of materials are available in the TAP Resource Room.
 All of our materials are free, and can be customized to meet individualized needs.
 TAP staff and student interns are available to meet in person or via phone/email to collectively brainstorm creative problem-solving solutions.
 Many of our materials can also be translated to Spanish.
 These materials include: